shambp/QUT-IT-Study-Guide/the page/content.md

 ```
 00000000 < this is a byte
-0000 < within a bit are 2 nibbles
+0000 < within a byte are 2 nibbles
 0 < and within the nibble are 4 bits
 *fyi the terminology still applies if its a 1, using all zeros is just easier
 ```